 Washington, DC 20202-4605

-The University also advises students that:
+The university also advises students that:

 a.
-Consistent with FERPA, the University may deny access to certain classes of records, including: financial information submitted by parents; confidential letters or recommendations placed in the file prior to January 1, 1975; confidential letters or recommendations to which the student has waived right of inspection; private records of instructors, counselors, or administrators kept for their own use; alumni records which contain only directory information and information collected after the student has left the university; law enforcement unit records, and medical, psychiatric, psychological or similar records.
+Consistent with FERPA, the university may deny access to certain classes of records, including: financial information submitted by parents; confidential letters or recommendations placed in the file prior to Jan.
+1, 1975; confidential letters or recommendations to which the student has waived right of inspection; private records of instructors, counselors, or administrators kept for their own use; alumni records which contain only directory information and information collected after the student has left the university; law enforcement unit records, and medical, psychiatric, psychological or similar records.